Spring clean your digital life

-Most of us are spending more time at home lately in order to prevent the spread of COVID-19.
-While many are spring cleaning your house to fill the time, it’s also important to spring clean your digital life as well.
-Take the time while at home to make sure you are in a healthy place with your digital life.
+Many of us may have taken time to spring clean our homes recently, but it’s important to spring clean your digital life as well.
+Take the time to make sure you are in a healthy place with your digital life.
 Here are some tips from The National Cyber Security Alliance (NCSA) and the Better Business Bureau (BBB) for doing a digital declutter.

 Keep a clean machine.
 Keeping software updated on internet-connected devices (computers, smartphones, tablets, etc.) reduce the risk of infection from malware.